 For those on the fence about solar panels, tax credits and rebates might be the factor that makes their decisions easier.
 Tax credits are available through federal, state and local governments; for example, the current federal tax credit for solar panels is 30 percent, available through 2019.
 For more in-depth information on tax incentives and rebates, visit the links below:

 Can You Go Solar for Nothing?

 In the online search for solar panel information, eventually every homeowner sees these magic words: “Get solar panels for free!”
-But as with anything else in life, if it seems to be too good to be true, it probably is.
+But as with anything else in life, if it seems too good to be true, it probably is.

 In most cases, this is marketing speak for a lease: A qualified contractor shows up and does install solar panels, free of charge.
-However, once those panels are installed, the homeowner has to to lease them from the company in order to use them.
+However, once those panels are installed, the homeowner has to lease them from the company in order to use them.
 The panels were technically “free,” but the homeowner does not own the panels and still has monthly payments required to have power.Learn More About Free Solar Panels

 EXPERT TIPS: Six Things to Consider for Your Unique Solar Financing Situation

 The best options for solar financing depend on several factors, including the state in which the homeowner lives, the financial situation (such as down payments or credit history), anticipated savings per month, the layout of the site and more.
 Here are a few points that homeowners should keep in mind when deciding which financing options might work best for solar systems.